parasgoyal2508/Cab-Booking-App/README.md

 <p align="center">
   <h1 align="center">CAB BOOKING APPLICATION</h1>
   <p align="center">It's a cab booking application built using Java.
 We can register 'n' number of users and drivers in our application using the "addUser()" and "addDriver()" functionality.
 Using this application we can book a ride from a particular pickup location to a particular drop location using the "findRide()" functionality.
-We can also check a particular user's ride history using the "rideHistory()" functionality.
+We can check a particular user's ride history using the "rideHistory()" functionality and we can also end a booked a previously booked ride and update the driver's location with the drop location usind "endRide()" functionality.
 To know more, Please check out the Driver code explaination section.</p>
   <img src="./image/Output.png">
   <p align="center">
     Implementation of Cab Booking Application using JAVA.